Indefatigable (1799): Convict transport

 She arrived at Hobart Town on 19 October.
 Indefatigable had left with 200 convicts and she landed 199, one having died on the way.

 Indefatigable left Hobart Town and arrived at Port Jackson on 6 December.
 She left Port Jackson on 7 January 1813 bound for England.
 She arrived at the Cape on 6 August, Indefatigable had been at Canton, where she had loaded a modest cargo of tea and no textiles.
 From the Cape she sailed to St Helena, where she arrived on 5 September.
 She apparently did not leave St Helena until 1 March 1814, but then reached Blackwall on 19 May.

 On her second convict voyage, under the command of Matthew Bowles, Indefatigable left England in 1814.
 She sailed via Rio de Janeiro and arrived at Port Jackson on 26 April.
 She transported 200 male convicts, two of whom died on the voyage.
 Indefatigable left Port Jackson on 13 July bound for Bengal.

+In 1813, the EIC had lost its monopoly on the trade between India and Britain.
+British ships were then free to sail to India or the Indian Ocean under a licence from the EIC.
+Indefatigable's owners applied for a licence on 9 August 1814, and received the licence on 15 August.